-Cipher has and may in the future acquire rights to products that have patent protection, such as Absorica.
+Cipher has and may in the future acquire rights to products that have patent protection.
 This patent protection will eventually expire and, in such situations, in order to continue to obtain commercial benefits from these products, Cipher will rely on product manufacturing trade secrets, know-how and related non-patent intellectual property.
 The effect of this patent expiration depends upon, among other things, the nature of the market and the position of these products in the market from time to time, the growth of the market, the complexities and economics of manufacture of a competitive product and regulatory approval requirements of generic drug laws.
 In the event that competition develops from generic products, this competition could have a material adverse effect on Cipher's business, financial condition and operating results.
-The entrance into the market of a generic pharmaceutical product may erode the branded product's market share which may have a material adverse effect on Cipher's business, financial conditions.
+The entrance into the market of a generic pharmaceutical product may erode the branded product's market share which may have a material adverse effect on Cipher's business, financial condition and results of operations.

-Disease outbreaks may negatively impact the performance of the Company flu or any other similar illness, could interrupt supplies and other services from third parties upon which the Company relies (including contract manufacturers, marketing and transportation and logistics providers), decrease demand for our products, decrease the general willingness of the general population to travel, cause staff shortages, reduced customer traffic, and increased government regulation, all of which may materially and negatively impact the business, financial condition and results of operations of the Company.
+Disease outbreaks may negatively impact the performance of the Company

+A local, regional, national or international outbreak of a contagious disease, including the COVID-19 coronavirus, Middle East Respiratory Syndrome, Severe Acute Respiratory Syndrome, H1N1 influenza virus, avian flu or any other similar illness, could interrupt supplies and other services from third parties upon which the Company relies (including contract manufacturers, marketing and transportation and logistics providers), decrease demand for our products, decrease the general willingness of the general population to travel, cause staff shortages, reduced customer traffic, and increase government regulation, all of which may materially and negatively impact the business, financial condition and results of operations of the Company.
 In particular, if the current outbreak of the COVID-19 coronavirus continues or increases in severity, the Company could experience difficulty in executing it strategic plans and the marketing, sales, production, logistics and distribution of its products could be severely disrupted.
 These events could materially and adversely affect the Company's business and could have a material adverse effect on the Company and its financial results.